This programme if offered by the Department of Production Animal Studies.

 Students are required to confirm whether a module will be presented in any particular year.
 This enquiry should be directed to the relevant head of department according to the syllabi information provided in the list of modules in this publication.

-In cases where web-based/online modules are offered, basic computer skills is required in order to successfully participate in the degree programme.
+- In cases where web-based/online modules are offered, basic computer skills are required in order to successfully participate in the degree programme.

 Examinations and pass requirements

 A minimum examination mark of 50% is required in each of the modules where a semester or year mark is not required.
 However, where a semester or year mark is required, the latter will contribute 50% to the final mark.
 A subminimum of 40% is required in the examination and a final mark of at least 50 % to pass the module.
 Instructions regarding requirements for semester, year or examination marks are published in the study guides, for the specific attention of candidates.

 The MSc coursework degree is conferred by virtue of the successful completion of examinations on the coursework modules and a mini-dissertation.

 If a student fails a module, he/she will have to repeat the module the following year.
 A module cannot be repeated more than twice.

 Candidates must submit a mini-dissertation which deals with an applied field of study.
 The topic is determined in consultation with the supervisor and the relevant head of department, and must be approved according to Faculty guidelines.
 The mini-dissertation is based on an applied research project or related research projects (which need not be original), planned and reported by the candidate.
 (Assistance with statistical processing, applied specialised procedures, etc. is allowed, but must be acknowledged.)

 An internal as well as external examiner will evaluate the mini-dissertation.
 The supervisor may not be an examiner.